- Tools and Templates

 Date Published: September 2020

 The Project Rating and Ranking Tool is an optional tool that can be used by CoCs to evaluate projects and set ranking priorities within the CoC.
-The Continuum of Care (CoC) Program is an essential resource in helping HUD meet the national goals of preventing and ending homelessness in the United States.
+The CoC Program is an essential resource in helping HUD meet the national goals of preventing and ending homelessness in the United States.
 CoCs should use objective, performance based scoring criteria and selection priorities that are approved by the CoC to determine the extent to which each project addresses HUD’s policy priorities.
 CoCs should reallocate funds to new projects whenever reallocation would improve outcomes and reduce homelessness, and consider how much each project spends to serve and house an individual or family as compared to other projects serving similar populations.

 Note: Persons using assistive technology may not be able to fully access information in this file.
-For assistance with the file or questions regarding how to use it, submit a question to the e-snaps Ask a Question.
+For assistance with the file or questions regarding how to use it, submit a question to the e-snaps Ask A Question.
 Select “e-snaps” from the “My question is related to” drop down list on Step 2 of the question submission process.